team113sanger/Reproducible-Bioinformatics-Analyses/exercises/02.1_rebuilding_your_R_environment/README.md

 ## Create an Renv lock file
-Open an R session in the terminaln or and Rstudio session (see Jamie's demo) and try installing a couple of packages with `renv`
+Open an R session in the terminal or and Rstudio session (see Jamie's demo) and try installing a couple of packages with `renv`

 ```R
 ## Install two mini packages